 Coronavirus (COVID-19) Testing Locations

-If you’re experiencing Coronavirus symptoms — including fever, cough, shortness of breath, vomiting, stomach pain, or loss of smell or taste — or if you believe you’ve been exposed to someone with Coronavirus, AHN strongly encourages you to get tested.
+If you're experiencing Coronavirus symptoms — which can include fever, cough, shortness of breath, headache, vomiting, stomach pain, or loss of smell or taste — or if you believe you've been exposed to someone with Coronavirus, AHN strongly encourages you to get tested.

-We have multiple testing locations throughout the region to make it easier for you to get the care you need and receive results quickly.
+Rapid testing at home is an easy option.
+Additionally, we have multiple testing options throughout the region to make it easier for you to get the care you need and receive results quickly.

 You have two testing options: